 Samuel Spencer Beach Park

 This North Kohala beach is located about 30 minutes North of Historic Kailua Village; and is favored by families because it is protected by an outer reef that produces calm swimming and snorkeling conditions on most days.
 Facilities include parking, picnic tables, and barbecue grills.
 This beach is close to the Puʻukohola Heiau National Historic Site.

 Main Hawaii Cities/Towns

-Located on the east coast (wet side), Hilo is the capital and largest city on the Big Island.
-Most enter via the Kona International Airport (KOA).
+Located on the east coast (the wet side), Hilo is the capital and largest city on the Big Island.
+Most enter via Hilo International Airport (ITO).
 You can find Botanical Gardens and impressive waterfalls in and around Hilo.

-Kailua-Kona is the main town on the west coast (dry side), and is often referred to as simple, “Kona”.
-It has it's own airport (ITO) and is known to be more visitor-oriented than Hilo, and features mostly eateries, fancy shops and hotels that cater to tourism.
+Kailua-Kona is the main town on the west coast (the dry side), and is often referred to as simple, “Kona”.
+It has its own airport (Kona International – KOA) and is known to be more visitor-oriented than Hilo, and features mostly eateries, fancy shops, and hotels that cater to tourism.